simpliflow/SFGaugeView/README.md

         minImage = An image for min level (see screenshot) maxImage = An image for max level (see screenshot) currentLevel = Sets the current Level
+        autoAdjustImageColors = Overlays the images with bgColor (default: NO)

 4. GaugeControl interaction
         currentLevel = Returns the current level